The Fall of the Rebel Angels: Influences

 Bruegel had multiple inspirations for the creation of The Fall of Rebel Angels, including Albrecht Dürer, Frans Floris I, Hieronymus Bosch and past works of Bruegel himself.
 Dürer's woodcut series of the Apocalypse, specifically Saint Michael Fighting the Dragon, is theorized to provide an insight on the position of the archangel Michael as a central figure standing on the dragon with a sword to the body of the dragon.
 Frans Floris I has created his own Fall of Rebel Angels consisting of monster heads on human nude bodies which called for a comparison between his and Bruegel's work.
 Bruegel made his own images with the same monstrous component of different heads on different figures.
 Hieronymus Bosch was the main influencer to Bruegel's work.
 Bosch's The Garden of Earthly Delights triptych portrays hybrid creatures and explored the idea of vices and virtues as well as good vs evil.
 The hybrid creatures are depicted on the far right side of the triptych with the hellish dark scenery.
 Bosch's The Last Judgement has also influenced Bruegel's work.

 On the far left part of the triptych, Bosch has his version of the fallen rebel angels falling from the sky.
 Bruegel enlarges the scene and has the subject of the fallen angels as his main focus.
 Ultimately, Bruegel was known as a "second Bosch" or an "imitator" of Bosch because of the similar techniques and concepts they used.
 Both Bosch and Bruegel first sketched with a brush, then applied a thin layer of pigment, and later continued to add layers.
 Their techniques were so similar that in many cases, it was hard to differentiate who painted a piece.
 The drawing done by Bruegel in 1558 of The Last Judgement was the source for the angelic musicians in The Fall of Rebel Angels.
 The angel figures with the trumpets in this painting are thought to be siblings to the angels in the drawing.
 The Mad Meg(Dulle Griet) by Bruegel was created in the same year with the same concept of distorted hellish figures.
-Towards the bottom there is a fish with a human leg coming out of it which is similar to the figure with a human head on an animals body in The Fall of Rebel Angels.
+Towards the bottom there is a fish with a human leg coming out of it which is similar to the figure with a human head on an animal's body in The Fall of Rebel Angels.